amr-ayoub/CarND-Advanced-Lane-Lines/writeup_report.md

 ```

 For vehicle offset:
-Assuming the camera is mounted at the center of the car, such that the lane center is the midpoint between the two lines.
+Assuming the camera is mounted at the front center of the vehicle, such that the lane center is the midpoint between the two lines.
 The offset of the lane center from the center of the image (converted from pixels to meters) is the distance from the center of the lane.

-Then finally I write the radius of curvature calculation and vehicle from centre offset on the video frames.
+Then finally I write the radius of curvatures and vehicle offset from the centre on the video frames.

 Here's a [link to my video result](./project_video_output.mp4)

 ## Discussion

-1- The most challenging part is to come up with a robust thresholding algorithm to detect the lanes and avoiding the effect of brightness and light conditions as much as I can, but still the pipeline suffers at frames with a very high brightness.
+1- The most challenging part in the project was to come up with a robust thresholding algorithm to detect the lanes and avoiding the effect of brightness and light conditions as much as I can, but still the pipeline suffers at frames with a very high brightness.

-2- For a more robust algorithm applicaple to real world application, it needs to  automatically detect the source points for warp and not just use a fixed ones like what I've chosen in my pipeline.
+2- For a more robust algorithm applicable to real world application, it needs to  automatically detect the source points for warp and not just use a fixed points like what I've chosen in my pipeline.

-3- I need to improve my understanding of the colour spaces, sobel and threshold combinations more to get better results.
+3- I need to improve my understanding of the different colour spaces, sobel and threshold combinations more to get better results.

 4- I feel that the values of curvatures are jittery, so I need a way to improve that.